Leeds-Beckett-Engineering/lessons_elec/Explanations/Semi/Chapter_3.md

 _Cadmium telluride solar cell on glass or metal._

 A process for depositing cadmium telluride on glass begins with the deposition of N-type transparent, electrically conducive, tin oxide on a glass substrate.
 The next layer is P-type cadmium telluride; though, N-type or intrinsic may be used.
 These two layers constitute the NP junction.
 A P^+^ (heavy P-type) layer of lead telluride aids in establishing a low resistance contact.
 A metal layer makes the final contact to the lead telluride.
-These layers may be laid down by vacuum deposition, chemical vapor deposition (CVD), screen printing, electrodeposition, or atmospheric pressure chemical vapor deposition (APCVD) in helium. [\[KWM\]](#KWM.bibitem)
+These layers may be laid down by vacuum deposition, chemical vapor deposition (CVD), screen printing, electrodeposition, or atmospheric pressure chemical vapor deposition (APCVD) in helium. @KWM

 A variation of cadmium telluride is mercury cadmium telluride.
 Having lower bulk resistance and lower contact resistance improves efficiency over cadmium telluride.